 Welfare Allowance Review Officer for the office which made the original

 Where to apply

-You should contact the Department of Social Protection's representative (formerly known as the Community Welfare Officer) at your local office.
+You should contact the Department of Employment Affairs and Social Protection's representative (formerly known as the Community Welfare Officer) at your local office.